 This class begins soon.
 Please send us an email if you’re interested in attending.

 This introduction to yoga is everything you’ll ever need to build a strong foundation for future, “more advanced” yoga classes.
-As a pranayama practitioner of more than a decade (and as a longtime student of Richard Freeman and Mary Taylor), Liana approaches yoga postures from the inside out.
+As regular pranayama practitioners, all our teachers approach yoga postures from the inside out.
 Even stiff, inflexible people will feel welcome in these classes, which emphasize channeling prana through internal, meditative alignment.

-Experienced students wishing to refine their understanding of alignment, anatomy, and the internal aspects of a yoga practice might also glean insights from these classes.
+Experienced students wishing to refine their understanding of alignment, anatomy, and the internal aspects of a yoga practice will also glean insight from these classes.

-Beginners Yoga meets on Tuesdays, 830 to 945am, and on Saturdays, 10 to 1115am.
-More classes will be introduced in 2018.
-Email or send a text if you’d like to come.
+Beginners Yoga meets on Tuesdays & Fridays, 830 to 945am, Mondays & Thursdays, 645 to 8pm, and on Saturdays, 10 to 1115am.
+Email or send a text if you’d like to purchase a package or attend a class.